squishydough/soundboard/README.md

 ![sample image](./misc/sample.PNG)

+## Requirements

+In order to run this script, you must have [AutoHotKey](https://www.autohotkey.com/) installed on your system.

 ## How it works

 This repo has a `/sounds` folder with a couple of sounds to get you started.
 The script scans filenames in order to generate a list of categories and individual sounds, which are then populated into the interface.